-In Iceland, a majority of the native people believe in elves, the only war ever waged was over cod fish, and their city’s capitol (Reykjavik) has an entire museum dedicated to dicks.
+In Iceland, a majority of the native people believe in elves, the only war ever waged was over codfish, and their city’s capital (Reykjavik) has an entire museum dedicated to dicks.
 Yup.
 Just a big fancy building filled with a bunch of different dicks from the wild.

 Black metal thrives in awesome places that have lots of snow and volcanic activity… and dick museums.
 Misþyrming (or Misthyrming in ‘Murica style letters) have proved that in monstrous fashion on 2019’s ‘Algleymi.’